Guernsey: Demographics

 The population is 63,026 (July 2016 est.) The median age for males is 40 years and for females is 42 years.
 The population growth rate is 0.775% with 9.62 births/1,000 population, 8 deaths/1,000 population, and annual net migration of 6.07/1,000 population.
 The life expectancy is 80.1 years for males and 84.5 years for females.
 The Bailiwick ranked 10th in the world in 2015 with an average life expectancy of 82.47 years.

+Structure of the population

 Border control

 The whole jurisdiction of Guernsey is part of the Common Travel Area.

 For immigration and nationality purposes it is UK law, and not Guernsey law, which applies (technically the Immigration Act 1971, extended to Guernsey by Order in Council).
 Guernsey may not apply different immigration controls from the UK.
 After the United Kingdom left the European Union, from 1 January 2021 all EU nationals, other than British or Irish nationals, travelling for anything other than visitor purposes, are required to apply for a visa to enter the UK, Bailiwick of Guernsey, Jersey or the Isle of Man, prior to travel.
 People coming for employment to Guernsey require a Visa and a Population Management document.